HannahSones/myWardrobe/README.md

     Future defvelopement would see the use of a background remover api so the user can have a cleaner display of their own clothes.

 ---

+## Updates

+(03.02.2021)
+- I have restructured the file system and routing to better match the MVC design pattern.
+- I have added Error hadeling on the Express Router functions.

 ## Learning